New on-campus attendance rule rankles Northwest Arkansas Community College faculty

 The survey asked faculty members to rate their morale on a scale of 1-10.
 A total of 142 faculty members -- 102 full time and 40 part time -- responded with an average morale rating of 5.3.
 The full-time faculty members rated their morale at an average of 4.9.

-The survey also invited faculty members to provide comments to elaborate on the ratings they gave.
+The survey also invited faculty members to provide comments on the ratings.

 Those comments varied, but 40 full-time faculty members referenced the 32-hour rule in their comments, with 37 of those expressing a negative opinion.